-Take three months off from baseball each year.
-Tweet this tip.
+Pitchers injury tip #3: Take three months off from baseball each year.

 I think that the transition to year-round baseball has certainly played a role in the increased incidence of shoulder and elbow injuries in young pitchers.
 Instead of playing different sports in different seasons, now kids can play for different baseball teams throughout the year, year after year.
 This concentration on one sport leads to continued stress on growing shoulders and elbows with no rest.
 They should take three consecutive months off each year.
 They can play other sports, but I would encourage them to play sports that don’t stress the shoulder and elbow, such as soccer or other non-throwing sports.

 Showcases, where coaches, scouts, and other talent evaluators attend, have become popular in recent years.
 They attract the top baseball players, especially pitchers.
 Unfortunately, with a strong desire to impress these coaches and scouts who are unfamiliar with their skills, the pitchers often throw too hard.
 These events often occur on weekends when the kids have been playing all week, so the kids have often had little rest.
 It seems likely that injuries would be more likely to occur at these events.